In some situations a property may be exempt from complying with the healthy homes standards or parts of the standards.

 The general exemptions that exempt a landlord from complying with the healthy homes standards in relation to a rental property are:

-1. If the landlord intends to demolish or substantially rebuild the rental property and has applied for the relevant resource or building consent before the healthy homes compliance date.
-This exemption will last for up to 12 months from the healthy homes compliance date.
+- If the landlord intends to demolish or substantially rebuild the rental property and has applied for, or received the relevant resource or building consent before the start date of the tenancy.
+This exemption will last for up to 12 months from the start date of the tenancy.
 It may end earlier in certain circumstances, for example if the consent lapses or is terminated, or the application for consent is refused.
 If requested, the landlord will need to provide evidence that they have applied for the relevant resource or building consent.
+They must provide this within 10 working days of receiving the request.

 - they need to install or provide something in a part of the building where the landlord is not the sole owner, or